Q: What is the Physician Quality Reporting System?

 Q: How will the health care reform law affect PQRS?

 A: The Patient Protection and Affordable Care Act will continue to offer incentives for participation through 2014.
-However, an eligible professional will have to report on at least three measures, on at least 50 percent of patients that apply to each measure, to avoid a 2.0 percent payment reduction in 2016.
+However, also in 2014, an eligible professional will have to report on at least three measures, on at least 50 percent of patients that apply to each measure, to avoid a 2.0 percent payment reduction in 2016.

 Q: How much will my incentive payment be?

 A: If a participant successfully meets all criteria of the PQRS program, he or she will receive a bonus of 0.5 percent of total allowed Medicare Part B charges to CMS for the calendar year.

 Q: Is there a penalty associated with PQRS?

 A: Yes, if one does not report at least at least three measures, on at least 50 percent of patients that apply to each measure in 2014, then he or she will be assessed a 2.0 percent payment reduction in 2016.